aleskiontherun/yii-sharding/README.md

 yii-sharding
 ============

-Extends Yii active record model to use with multiple tables in multiple databases
+Extends Yii active record model to use with multiple tables in multiple databases.

+See examples/example.php for more information